spedas/pyspedas/docs/source/pytplot.rst

 The ctime routine is a close analogue of the IDL SPEDAS tool.
-A call to tplot() with return_plot_objects=True will return Matplotlib figure and axis objects that can be passed to ctime to select which plot will be used as a time picker.
-Left-clicking on the plot will save that timestamp to the output list; after selecting the desired number of points, the user can right-click to quit.  ctime will then return the list of timestamps selected.
+A call to tplot() with return_plot_objects=True will return Matplotlib figure and axis objects that can be passed to ctime.
+During a call to ctime, a vertical time bar will track the cursor location within the plot.
+Left-clicking will save that timestamp to the output list; after selecting the desired number of points, the user can right-click to quit.  ctime will then return the list of timestamps selected.